snowpal/API/README.md

-# Getting Started with Snowpal APIs
+# Getting Started with Snowpal Backend as a Service APIs

 Domain-agnostic APIs to build web, mobile or server side apps in quick time.
 Pick a plan on aws.snowpal.com, or license our products to run in your own infrastructure.